-There are hundreds, if not thousands, of various tributes, concerts, memorials, fundraisers, exhibitions and more taking place throughout September, and especially on the 15 year anniversary of 9-11.
+There are various 9-11 Anniversary events, tributes, concerts, memorials, fundraisers, exhibitions and more taking place throughout September, and especially on the anniversary of 9-11.

 9-11 Anniversary Memorial and Museum